oliverzick/Delizious-Ini/README.md

 * [Reading the comment of a property](#reading-the-comment-of-a-property)
 * [Writing the comment of a section](#writing-the-comment-of-a-section)
 * [Writing the comment of a property](#writing-the-comment-of-a-property)
-  - Fail mode: Throw section not found exception when section does not exist, throw property not found exception when property does not exist
-  - Ignore mode: Silently ignores when the section or property does not exist
 * Configurability of the failure behavior (e.g. throw a specific exception in case a section or property does not exist, or proceed with a fallback behavior) for almost every operation on instance and operation level
 * Configurability of case sensitivity that specifies how to treat section names and property keys
 * Configurability of behavior in case of invalid lines